Photo by: Charles Michael

-Charmaine Nelson is a Professor of Art History.
+Charmaine A. Nelson is a Professor of Art History.
 Receiving her PhD in Art History from the University of Manchester (UK) in 2001, she has taught at McGill since 2003.
 Her research and teaching interests include postcolonial and black feminist scholarship, Transatlantic Slavery Studies, and Black Diaspora Studies.
 Her scholarship examines Canadian, American, European, and Caribbean art and visual culture.
 Her research and teaching explores various types of “high” and “low” art and popular art forms including TV, film, photography, prints, sculpture, painting, and dress.
 She also works across various genres including portraiture, still-life, nudes, and landscape art.
 She has made ground-breaking contributions to the fields of the Visual Culture of Slavery, Race and Representation, Black Canadian Studies, and African Canadian Art History.

-Nelson has published six books.
-They include the co-edited volume Racism Eh?: A Critical Inter-Disciplinary Anthology of Race and Racism in Canada (Concord, Ontario: Captus Press, 2004), the edited volumes Ebony Roots, Northern Soil: Perspectives on Blackness in Canada (Newcastle upon Tyne, UK: Cambridge Scholars Press, 2010), and Legacies Denied: Unearthing the Visual Culture of Canadian Slavery (Montreal: Printed for author by McGill Copy Service, 2013) and three single-authored books including The Color of Stone: Sculpting the Black Female Subject in Nineteenth-Century America (Minneapolis: University of Minnesota Press, 2007), Representing the Black Female Subject in Western Art (New York: Routledge, 2010), and Slavery, Geography, and Empire in Nineteenth-Century Marine Landscapes of Montreal and Jamaica(London, UK: Routledge/Taylor and Francis, 2016).
+Nelson has published seven books.
+They include the co-edited volume Racism Eh?: A Critical Inter-Disciplinary Anthology of Race and Racism in Canada (Concord, Ontario: Captus Press, 2004), the edited volumes Ebony Roots, Northern Soil: Perspectives on Blackness in Canada (Newcastle upon Tyne, UK: Cambridge Scholars Press, 2010), and Legacies Denied: Unearthing the Visual Culture of Canadian Slavery (Montreal: Printed for author by McGill Copy Service, 2013) and Towards and African Canadian Art History: Art, Memory, and Resistance (Concord, Ontario: Captus Press, 2018), and three single-authored books including The Color of Stone: Sculpting the Black Female Subject in Nineteenth-Century America (Minneapolis: University of Minnesota Press, 2007), Representing the Black Female Subject in Western Art (New York: Routledge, 2010), and Slavery, Geography, and Empire in Nineteenth-Century Marine Landscapes of Montreal and Jamaica(London, UK: Routledge/Taylor and Francis, 2016).

-Her latest book, Slavery, Geography and Empire... delivers one of the first Slavery Studies books to juxtapose temperate and tropical slavery and the first such comparative work in Art History.
+Her latest single-authored book, Slavery, Geography and Empire... delivers one of the first Slavery Studies books to juxtapose temperate and tropical slavery and the first such comparative work in Art History.
 Exploring a vast range of primary sources including travel narratives, plantation ledgers, merchant cash books, and planters’ journals, the book juxtaposes the British island settlements of Montreal and Jamaica to question how the representation of land became central to the possession of territory, the control of resources, and the othering of African and indigenous populations.

 Her seventh book, Towards an African Canadian Art History... is the first to consolidate the field of African Canadian Art History.
 Including examinations of “high” and “low” art, as well as popular and material culture, cultural policy, and exhibition practices from 1786 until the present, it brings together chapters on black Canadian artists with others on the representation of black subjects in Canadian Art.

-Nelson’s current program of research, funded by a Social Sciences and Humanities Research Council of Canada Insight Grant, stays with Canada and Jamaica to explore fugitive slave advertisement as visual culture that can disclose details about the process of creolization in temperate (slave minority) and tropical (slave majority) sites of empire.
+Nelson’s current program of research, funded by a five-year Social Sciences and Humanities Research Council of Canada Insight Grant, stays with Canada and Jamaica to explore fugitive slave advertisement as visual culture that can disclose details about the process of creolization in temperate (slave minority) and tropical (slave majority) sites of empire.